 Marie Curie Learns to Swim, a chamber opera with music by composer Jessica Rudman.

-Rudman and Leonard are currently revising the opera and expanding it into two acts, and are seeking interested companies or consortiums for future performances.
+Rudman and Leonard are currently expanding the opera into two acts, and are seeking interested companies or consortiums for future performances.
 If you would like to view perusal materials, please contact Jessica Rudman.

 Sense of Self, a chamber opera with music by composer Lisa Neher.

-In progress.
-A two-act opera for two sopranos and mezzo-soprano, Sense of Self explores an athlete’s relationship with her body, her ambitions, and her plans for the future after receiving a diagnosis of breast cancer.
+Composed for two high voices, The Date is Set explores an athlete’s relationship with her body, her ambitions, and her plans after receiving a diagnosis of breast cancer.
+To be premiered in the fall of 2020 by Opera Elect.

 Tobermory, an opera based on the short story by Saki with music by Edward Caine.